SagarKumar04/Report-on-SOLID/Report.md

 	//Code to print manager details
 }
 ```
-Here, classes should be designed in such a way that enables same behaviour irrespective of the object with which function is invoked
+Here, classes should be designed in such a way that enables same behaviour irrespective of the object with which function is invoked.

 #### Interface Segregation Principle
-Just like classes, interfaces should be designed in a way which allows clients who implements the interface to not depend upon methods which are not required by client.
+Interfaces should be designed in a way which allows clients who implements the interface to not depend upon methods which are not required by client.
 *Example:*
 ```
 class Employee